The broader question: how can stakeholders manage the lake for all its uses, now and into the future?

 Last year, Kootenai County applied for 14 navigation buoys on Hayden Lake, to be placed per county ordinance at 200 ft from shore.
 The objective of this project is one of public education.
 The 200-ft no-wake zone exists whether there is a buoy to mark it or not.
 But it can be a challenge to determine one’s distance from the shore, a dock, or other obstacles.
 These buoys will train boaters to more accurately judge 200 ft – with or without a buoy – so they can keep their speed below five mph in that no-wake zone.

 IDL permitted the buoys, and the County transferred them to the Hayden Lake Watershed Improvement District (a unit of local government).
 IDL placed one condition on the project: that all illegal buoys be removed first.
-The Sheriff’s Marine Sargent Will Klinkefus, who is very supportive of this project, chose the 14 locations based on his knowledge of the high-traffic areas around the lake.
+The Sheriff’s Marine Sargent Will Klinkefus, who is very supportive of this project, helped to choose the 14 locations based on knowledge of the high-traffic areas around the lake.

 How CAN you get a buoy in front of your property?

 Optimizing the number and position of buoys on the lake is a process that will take some time.
 Building a community-wide culture of care for the lake will too.
 In the near-term, many property owners will wish for a buoy in front of their dock.
 Know that the effects of excessive wakes on docks and the shoreline may get worse before they get better.
-The path for individual property owners runs through Sargent Klinkefus in the Sheriff’s office, the County Commissioners, the County Parks and Waterways Department, and the Idaho Department of Lands.
+The path for individual property owners runs through the Sheriff’s Marine Division, the County Commissioners, the County Parks and Waterways Department, and the Idaho Department of Lands.
 (2)

 Be patient.
 Let the recent changes in regulation, education, and enforcement show their worth.
 Take time to listen to others.
 Give stakeholders leeway to work with and through their organizations to build effective solutions.